urbit/urbit.org-reloaded/main/posts/principles.md

 ## Beliefs

-We believe strongly in the value of individual creativity.
-To maximize our individual creative potential we believe that general-purpose tools are an essential resource.
+We believe that general-purpose computing is an essential tool to unlock the power of individual creativity.

-We believe that individuals shouldn’t need to pay any cost in terms of usability, accessibility or reliability in exchange for ownership, privacy or control.
+We believe that ownership, privacy and control don't need to be sacrificed in exchange for usability, accessibility and reliability.

-We believe that the discussion of how our software should work needs to be inclusive and expansive.
-We welcome debate and criticism in our development process.
+We believe in the power of the informed crowd to develop and maintain software, through the IETF principles of sincerity and rough consensus.
+The ability of the engineering community to govern itself through republican forms is not an abstract theory; it's a proven fact.

-We believe in free speech and we believe in individual accountability.
-We believe that a healthy network is one with diverse, well-defined communities and clear, user-controlled, boundaries between public and private.
+We believe in both free speech and individual accountability.
+We believe that a healthy network is one with diverse and well-defined communities, and clear, user-controlled, boundaries between public and private space.

-Lastly we believe that no software system can replace human trust and communication.
-Discourse and dialogue are an important part of communities of all scales.
-Code and law can successfully reduce conflict only to a point, when too far reaching they become oppressive.
+We believe that no software system can replace human trust and communication.
+Dialogue, judgment and governance are essential to communities of all scales.
+Code and law can reduce conflict in the common case; they can never handle all exceptions.

-We aim to preserve the promise of general-purpose computing since its positive effect on humankind is so deeply significant.

 ## Principles